tennesseeBonner1/PiBlink/README.md

 	seconds and milliseconds to samples).

 - **TimeCriticalOperations.py**:
+    The file that has all the code for managing/running the sampling/time-critical process.
+    This process controls the timing of data acquisition trials.
+So it runs both trials and ITIs.
+    This does not include the act of retrieving the sample, that is done in DataWizard.py.
 ---
 ## Reference Files
 These files are listed separately from the main files as they come directly from an